 The Transfiguration took place on the “holy mountain” (believed to be Mt.
 Tabor) where Jesus went with his three disciples.
 As He was praying, “His face shone like the sun and his garments became white as light.”
 Moses and Elijah appeared at his side, representing the law and the prophets.
-It was at this moment that his appearance was “transfigured” revealing himself as God to his disciples as a voice from above said, “This is my beloved Son, with whom I am well pleased.
+It was at this moment that his appearance was “transfigured” revealing himself in his divine glory to his disciples as a voice from above attested, “This is my beloved Son, with whom I am well pleased.
 Listen to him.”
 Jesus urged his disciples to keep silent about what they saw, but the incident was recorded in the Gospels.

 The pre-Christian festival Vartavar (Festival of Roses) was assimilated into this new Christian holiday.
 Armenians would decorate the temple of the goddess Asdghig (goddess of love, beauty, fertility, and water) with roses, release doves, and engage in water games on this popular pre-Christian holiday.
 St. Gregory the Illuminator combined Vartavar with the Transfiguration.
 The fifth century historian Yeghishe wrote the prayer that is recited in church on this feast: “O Lord, bless the harvest of this year and defend from all the perils, and may your right hand, O Lord, protect us for the whole year.”